seedcode/fmxj/README.md

 #fmxj.js
-##A Javascript approach to FileMaker Custom Web Publishing
+###A Javascript based approach to FileMaker Custom Web Publishing

 ###With fmxj.js and simple JavaScript Objects you can